As the election approaches, Czech Communists face a historic defeat.

 After three decades in opposition, the Communists’ support for Babis was their closest approach to power since 1989, but it could well have been their political swan song.

-“By effectively joining the administration, the Communists lost their position as a protest movement,” said Josef Mlejnek, a Prague-based researcher.
+“By effectively joining the administration, the Communists lost their standing as a protest movement,” said Josef Mlejnek, a Prague-based researcher.

-He told AFP that there are now more active protest parties, and that Babis took a portion of their retired voters.